Skip to main content

 Your right to request confidential communications

-You have the right to make a reasonable request that we communicate with you regarding your PHI in a certain way or at a certain location (for example, home or office phone).
-Such reasonable requests may include, when appropriate, how information as to payment for services we provide to you will be handled.
+You have the right to ask us to contact you in a specific way (for example, home or office phone) or to send mail to a different address.
 We may require you to make this request in writing to the manager of your care site.
+We generally will say “yes” to all reasonable requests.

 Your right to a paper copy of this Notice

 Generally, you have a right to obtain a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time, even if you have agreed to receive this Notice electronically.
-You may also obtain a paper copy of this Notice at the registration desk at your next appointment.
+You may also obtain a paper copy of this Notice at our hospitals and clinics.

 Changes to this Notice